 > Learn more about how to acquire and retain customers profitably

-3. Improve onboarding to encourage the second purchase
+Improvement of onboarding to encourage second purchases

 After you have invested all the resources in attracting new high-potential customers, you need to nail the onboarding campaigns and make your effort worthwhile.